A Beautiful Soul

 As the years of the previous decade rolled by, I continued sharing my writings with Chira and other high school classmates via Facebook messages.
 Some of the classmates, including Chira, would leave the conversations I initiated.
 It was somewhat discouraging to see the classmates leave my conversations but I don't fault them because some of the stories I shared with them were silly and vulgar.

-One time in 2013 when I listed the names of the high school classmates who were leaving my Facebook conversations and complained about how they were belittling my ambitions, most of them reacted negatively to my post.
-But Chira never said anything; he remained silent.
+One day in 2013, I listed the names of the high school classmates who were leaving my Facebook conversations and complained about them belittling my ambitions.
+And wa!
+Most of them reacted negatively to my post.
+But Chira never said anything; he remained silent as others hurled condemnatory comments at me.
 I thought to myself it was very wise of him to keep quiet.
 Chira is indeed a beautiful soul, and I am honored to have him in my circle of friends.